Substra/substra-documentation/docs/_sources/getting_started/installation/local_install_skaffold.md.txt

 ### Get the source code (Mac & Ubuntu)

-> Note: As Hyperledger Fabric is a permissioned blockchain, ordering nodes are in charge of the transaction ordering, see [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html)
+> Note 1: As Hyperledger Fabric is a permissioned blockchain, ordering nodes are in charge of the transaction ordering, see [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html)

+> Note 2: Please refer to the [compatibility table](https://github.com/SubstraFoundation/substra#compatibility-table) and use the relevant releases.
+For example, in the `substra-backend` repository, use `git checkout 0.0.14`.

 You will find the main Substra repository [here](https://github.com/SubstraFoundation/substra), but in order to run the Substra framework, you will need to clone 3 repositories: [hlf-k8s](https://github.com/SubstraFoundation/hlf-k8s) (Hyperledger Fabric), [susbtra-backend](https://github.com/SubstraFoundation/substra-backend) and [substra-frontend](https://github.com/SubstraFoundation/substra-frontend).